wadetregaskis/SwiftWeather/README.md

 ## To Do

-- Support retrieval of weather reports for arbitrary times in the past.
 - Add realtime Ambient Weather API support.
 - Add support for another weather API - suggestions are welcome.
 - Extensive testing for multiple reporting devices per service.